google/hotel-booking-api-validator/README.md

 This repo contains the utility and code samples for validating an implementation of the Hotel Booking API spec.

 The Hotel Booking API Validator utility will send a request body you specify for any of the service endpoints and validate the response.
-The validator will verify that the request and response bodies have valid schema according to the [v1 API proto file](./proto/v1.proto) and will also validate the response body correctly echos the criteria provided in the request body.
+The validator will verify that the request and response bodies have valid schema according to the [v1 API proto file](./proto/v1.proto) and will also validate the response body correctly echoes the criteria provided in the request body.

 Note: This is not an officially supported Google product.